-The ingredients for the turkey chili include turkey, onion, garlic, flour, chili powder, cumin, salt, pepper, oregano, Rotel diced tomatoes and green chilies, tomato sauce, black beans and a little olive oil for sautéing the onions and garlic.
+I used the following ingredients: Ground turkey, onion, garlic, flour, chili powder, cumin, salt, pepper, oregano, Rotel diced tomatoes and green chilies, tomato sauce, black beans and a little olive oil for sautéing the onions and garlic.

-Even though the ground turkey is quite lean (I used 93% lean), I routinely dump it into a colander and run it under hot water until the liquid runs clean.
-After it has cooled a bit, I break any large clumps into small pieces with my fingers.
+Then, I dumped it onto a colander, and ran it under hot water.
+Even though the ground turkey is quite lean (I used 93% lean), I routinely do this until the liquid runs clean.
+After it had cooled a bit, I broke any large clumps into small pieces with my fingers.

-To the same Dutch oven that was used for the turkey, I add a bit of olive oil and sauté the chopped onions over medium heat for about five minutes or until they are tender but not browned.
+Next, I added a bit of olive oil to the same Dutch oven that was used for the turkey, Then, I added the onions sautéd them over medium heat for about five minutes or until they were tender but not browned.

-Then I add the minced garlic and continue sautéing until the garlic is fragrant, about 30 seconds.
+Then I add the minced garlic and continue sautéing until the garlic was fragrant.
+This took about 30 seconds.

-I return the browned turkey to the Dutch oven, and stir to combine.
-Then I add the flour to the meat mixture and stir to combine.
+I returned the browned turkey to the Dutch oven, and stirred to combine.
+Then I add the flour to the meat mixture and stirred to combine.
 The reason for the flour is that it helps to thicken the mixture.

-Next comes the spices consisting of chili powder, cumin, salt, freshly ground pepper and oregano.
+Next, I added the chili powder, cumin, salt, freshly ground pepper and oregano.
 Both the Rotel tomatoes and the tomato sauce had no salt added.
 In addition, the black beans were reduced sodium.
 Therefore, I adjusted the taste by adding a bit more salt than my original recipe called for.